UofA-SPEAR/software/spear_rover/README.md

 ## Launch Files

 The main two launch files are `drive.launch` and `navigate.launch`.
-Each takes a `simulation` argument, which starts them in simulation if set to true.
-Generally, the only reason this would be set to false is when running on the actual rover.
+Each takes a `simulation` argument, which starts them in simulation if set to true (the default), and a `station` argument, which can be set to the IP address of another computer which is running the station nodes (set to localhost by default).
-Here's a list of what each launch file does (for an overview of the principles of the launch file structure, see [the Wiki](https://github.com/UofA-SPEAR/software/wiki/Launch-file-structure)).

-- `drive.launch` launches all nodes necessary to drive the rover manually.
-In simulation, this starts `rqt_robot_steering` to control it.
-Out of simulation, this listens for twist messages from the station.
+- `drive.launch` launches all rover nodes needed for manual driving.
+You can optionally point this at another computer to use as the station.
-- `move_base.launch` launches the ROS navigation stack for autonomous navigation (this basically takes sensors (and/or obstacles) and localization, and produces twist messages which must be translated to the motors).
 - `navigate.launch` launches all nodes necessary for autonomous navigation.
 This includes the nav stack, sensors, localization, etc. Navigation is then accomplished by sending commands to `move_base`.
-- `robot_description.launch` reads the robot model file and publishes the appropriate tf transforms.
-This allows us to know e.g. where the camera is in and out of simulation.
-- `rover.launch` launches everything needed to drive around the rover by directly sending twist messages to the correct topic.
-These messages might come from `move_base`, `rqt_robot_steering`, or from the base station.
-- `rtabmap_obstacles.launch` downsamples the point cloud from the camera and performs obstacle segmentation using RTAB-Map.
-Technically RTAB-Map should be doing this internally anyway, but for whatever reason this approach is needed to ensure the obstacle cloud is published fast enough.
-- `sensors.launch` launches everything needed for all sensors, such as the GPS or IMU.
-Basically it corresponds to anything started via plugins in the simulator (with the exception of the camera, which is handled by the ZED wrapper in `visual_odom.launch`).
-- `state_estimate.launch` performs localization using EKF's.
-- `udp.launch` uses the `nimbro_topic_transport` package to send and receive topics to and from the base station.
-- `visual_odom.launch` launches visual odometry using the ZED camera.
+Otherwise functions like `drive.launch`

+For an overview of the principles of the launch file structure, see [the Wiki](https://github.com/UofA-SPEAR/software/wiki/Launch-file-structure).
+For more information on what each launch file does, see the comments in each launch file.

 ## Nodes